 Audubon Birdloop Work Parties

-For three years, Glenn Eades has directed the monthly work parties to remove invasive species such as Scotch Broom and Reed Canary Grass in the meadow and along the trail, as well as blackberry vines that were choking out native trees and shrubs.
+Glenn Eades directs monthly work parties to remove invasive species such as Scotch Broom and Reed Canary Grass in the meadow and along the trail, as well as blackberry vines that choke out native trees and shrubs.

-Under the direction of Sunny Walter, we transformed two county transit kiosks into beautiful interpretive kiosks for the Meadow and River entrances to the BirdLoop.
-We also installed new display cases, and populated them with maps and posters.
-The Eastside Audubon Photography group donated images for our BirdLoop bird and wildlife posters.
+Under the direction of the late Sunny Walter, we transformed two county transit kiosks into beautiful interpretive kiosks for the Meadow and River entrances to the BirdLoop.
+We also installed new display cases, and filled them with maps and posters.
+The Eastside Audubon photo group donated images for the BirdLoop bird and wildlife posters.